indygreg/PyOxidizer/tugger/docs/tugger_starlark_type_file_manifest.rst

         files will be assessed for code signing with the ``file-manifest-install`` *action*.

+    .. py:method:: paths() -> list[str]

+        Obtain all paths currently tracked by this instance.

     .. py:method:: remove(path: str) -> Optional[FileContent]

         Remove the entry in this manifest at ``path``, returning a :py:class:`FileContent`